 \ Milton Marshall received a PhD from the University of Texas Health Science Center at Houston.
 His PhD dissertation was, "The mengovirus replicative form RNA: Properties and possible role in inhibition of host protein synthesis".
 Mengovirus is in the family of picornaviruses in a subgroup called enteroviruses that includes poliovirus, and it has the same type of genetic material as SARS-CoV-2, a positive strand of RNA that acts like a messenger RNA, which produces an enzyme that replicates the viral RNA in a duplex (double-stranded) form; these RNAs are further replicated and proteins are translated from the positive strand.
-SARS-CoV-2 is an enveloped virus that contains elements of the host cell in its envelope, along with the spike protein that attaches to acetylcholinesterase-2 (ACE-2) receptors to gain entry into susceptible cells.
+SARS-CoV-2 is an enveloped virus that contains elements of the host cell in its viral envelope, along with the spike protein that attaches to acetylcholinesterase-2 (ACE-2) receptors to gain entry into susceptible cells.
 Mengovirus and other picornaviruses have a capsid rather than an envelope.
-Both viruses must gain entry into a cell for replication to occur.
+Although viruses must gain entry into a cell for replication to occur, disruption of the ability to enter cells is more likely to occur in enveloped viruses than capsid-containing viruses after hydrogen peroxide exposure..